mongodb/docs/source/administration/backups.rst

 Snapshots typically work by creating pointers between the live data and a special snapshot data, you can think about these as "hard links."
-Then, as the working data diverges from the snapshot a copy-on-write strategy is used so that the snapshot only stores modified data.
+Then, as the working data diverges from the snapshot, the systems use a copy-on-write strategy.
+As a result the snapshot only stores modified data.
 After making the snapshot, you will mount the snapshot image and copy the files off disk image.
 The resulting backup contains full copies of all the data.

 .. moreinfo: <http://www.waterlovinghead.com/StorageLVMSnap>